AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/State/useAppStore.js.md

   - Navbar can show “Logout” and user email if user is set.

   - ProtectedRoute should read bootstrapped and user:
-          • If !bootstrapped, show a loading placeholder.
+          • If !bootstrapped → render a small loading placeholder.
-          • If bootstrapped && !user, redirect to /login.
+          • If bootstrapped && !user → redirect to /login.
-          • Otherwise, render children.
+          • Otherwise → render children.

   - On app load, call restoreUser() once (e.g., in App.jsx useEffect) to keep users signed in on refresh.

+  - Certificates page: call fetchCertificates() on mount, createCertificate() on submit.

   =========================================================================================================

   ## Role in Project:
   ================================================================================================

-  - Acts as the **single source of truth** for auth and temporary lists
+  - Acts as the **single source of truth** for auth and certificate lists
   - Encapsulates JWT handling & anxios header management so pages/component can stay clean
-  - Enables a smooth transition from mock lists to real API without refactoring the entire app - just replace the local adders with API actions in later branches
+  - Enables a smooth transition from mock lists to real API without refactoring the entire app
+  - We swapped certificates first; projects come next with the same pattern.

   ================================================================================================